Ryanair hand luggage allowance:

 7. Pick and choose Ryanair extras

 Ryanair is known for being the pick-and-mix of the aviation world, so you could always just purchase what’s important to you.
-There are different prices for allocated seats, depending on whether you want Priority Seats with extra legroom for your bulky carry on (£15/€15), as oppose to risking Standard Seats (£8.00/€8.00).
+There are different prices for allocated seats, depending on whether you want Priority Seats with extra legroom for your bulky carry on (£15/€15), as opposed to risking Standard Seats (£8.00/€8.00).
 If you don’t have a huge cabin bag but just want to ensure it makes it on board, select Priority Boarding for an extra £4.
 Find all of Ryanair’s fees laid out in a table here and buy at the time of booking to make the best savings.

 8. Shop around other budget airlines

-Ryanair is not the only option for cheap flights out there, so it’s worth shopping around other major European airlines. easyJet have a similar size limitations on hand baggage to Ryanair, but there’s no weight restriction, while Flybe customers are now allowed to carry an additional laptop bag or handbag stowed under the seat in front.
+Ryanair is not the only option for cheap flights out there, so it’s worth shopping around other major European airlines. easyJet have a similar size limitations on hand baggage to Ryanair, but there’s no weight restriction.
+While Flybe customers are now allowed to carry an additional laptop bag or handbag stowed under the seat in front.
 Use our guidelines here to compare the baggage allowances for easyJet, BA and more